 Comparative optimism

-Despite the impacts associated with experiencing online identity theft and the likelihood of experiencing other online harms, individuals may adopt a range protective psychological strategies to mitigate against this risk (Betts et al., 2024).
-Such strategies include thinking that other users are more at risk (Conway & Hadlington, 2021), perceiving that individuals are more skilled to manage the situation than others (Marceda Bach et al., 2020), and downplaying potential risks (Blank & Lutz, 2018).
+Despite the impacts associated with experiencing online identity theft and the likelihood of experiencing other online harms, individuals may adopt a range of protective psychological strategies to mitigate against this risk (Betts et al., 2024).
+Such strategies include thinking that other users are more at risk (Conway & Hadlington, 2021), believing that the self is more skilled to manage the situation than others (Marceda Bach et al., 2020), and downplaying potential risks (Blank & Lutz, 2018).
 Together, these strategies are akin to comparative optimism.

 Comparative optimism refers to the tendency to believe that positive events are more likely to happen to the self and that negative events are less likely to happen to the self when compared to others (Chambers & Winschitl, 2004; Jefferson et al., 2017; Weinstein, 1980; Winschitl & Stuart, 2015).
 Rather than view comparative optimism through a motivational lens, Chambers and Winschitl (2004) proposed a three-stage theoretical framework that accounts for comparative optimism beliefs through proposing that the bias arises from judgment processes and information processing limitations.
-In the first stage, information recruitment, individuals draw on memory or information from the environment that relates to judgements about the individual and the reference group for the specific topic.
+In the first stage, information recruitment, individuals draw on memories or information from the environment that relates to judgements about the individual and the reference group for the specific topic.
 The second stage, absolute evaluation, involves individuals using the information retrieved at stage one to evaluate the diagnosticity and implications for the target and the reference group.
 The final stage, comparative-judgement formation, involves the individual forming a comparative judgement about the topic.

 Researchers have reported evidence of individuals holding optimistic beliefs across a range of behaviours and judgements, including the likelihood of experiencing: (a) Covid-19 in the short-term (Asimakopoulou et al., 2020), (b) financial risks associated with Covid-19 (Van der Meer et al., 2023), and (c) food safety-risks (Evans et al., 2020).
 There is also evidence that holding such optimistic beliefs have positive impacts for an individual’s well-being, functioning, resilience, and prosocial behaviour (Bortolotti, 2018).
 Moreover, holding optimistic beliefs is also associated with improved subjective well-being, positive coping styles and interpersonal relationships, engagement with health protection behaviours, persistence in education, and higher income when faced with adversity (Carver et al., 2010).

-We use the term comparative optimism rather than the third person effect based on the recommendations by Metzger et al. (2015).
-Metzger et al. recommend adopting the term comparative optimism to reflect that individuals may hold either positive or negative beliefs about the likelihood of an experiencing an event as comparative optimism is a more appropriate term to “explain one’s ability to avoid experiencing direct risks and negative events” (p.
+We use the term comparative optimism rather than the third person effect based on the recommendations of Metzger et al. (2015).
+Metzger et al. recommend adopting the term comparative optimism to reflect that individuals may hold either positive or negative beliefs about the likelihood of experiencing an event as comparative optimism is a more appropriate term to “explain one’s ability to avoid experiencing direct risks and negative events” (p.
 511).
-Therefore, applied to the current studies, comparative optimism would reflect individuals’ beliefs about the extent to which they would or would not experience identity theft compared to others.
-Conversely following Metzger et al.’s (2015) approach, the third person effect would in this case refer to beliefs about the effectiveness of media messages about identity theft for the self and others.
-Consequently, as the current research focused on the perceived likelihood of experiencing identity theft we used the term comparative optimism.
+Therefore, applied to the current studies, comparative optimism would reflect individuals’ beliefs about the extent to which they would or would not experience online identity theft compared to others.
+Conversely following Metzger et al.’s (2015) approach, the third person effect would in this case refer to beliefs about the effectiveness of media messages about online identity theft for the self and others.
+Consequently, as the current research focused on the perceived likelihood of experiencing online identity theft we used the term comparative optimism.

 Comparative optimism and online identity theft